AtoZ Serwis Plus

 Annual and Monthly salaries in the Greece

-Salaries are approximate, vary by industry, and are based on a 36-hour workweek.
+Salaries are approximate and vary by industry, based on a 36-hour workweek.
 Net salaries will depend on tax and social security deductions.

 Gross Monthly Salary (EUR) Gross Annual Salary (EUR)